roslyncode/clubwebsite/workshops/2020-21/Price Tracker/readme/README.md

 # Workshop 5: Web Scraping Store Prices

 We’ll be learning how to apply what we learned about Web Scraping from our last lesson in the real world!
-For prices on amazon (or any website of your choosing) you will use web scraping to track when an item drops down to your ideal price.
+For prices on Lululemon (or any website of your choosing) you will use web scraping to track when an item drops down to your ideal price.
 When your item’s price drops to that amount, you will receive an email.

 ### Step 1: Setting up Repl
 Before we begin coding, you must set up a text editor.
 We recommend using repl.it